-Take for example the case of Egelhoff v.
-Egelhoff.
+Take for example the case involving an outdated estate plan in Egelhoff v.
+Egelhoff, 532 US 141 (2001).

-David and Donna Rae Egelhoff were an unhappily married couple who decided to divorce.
+According to the facts of the case, David and Donna Rae Egelhoff were an unhappily married couple who decided to divorce.
 Two months after the divorce was finalized, David died in a car crash, leaving behind a life insurance policy and a pension plan.
 Although David had two children from a previous marriage, he had failed to designate them as beneficiaries after his divorce.